Jonathan Hunt (footballer): Football career

-He joined Wimbledon of the Championship in September 2000 but appeared only intermittently.
+He joined Wimbledon of the First Division in September 2000 but appeared only intermittently.
 The highlight of his Wimbledon career came when he scored the extra-time goal to seal a 3–1 victory over Premier League Middlesbrough in the FA Cup fifth round.
 With the transfer window about to close, he agreed to link up yet again with former manager Barry Fry, now at Peterborough United, but changed his mind at the last minute.
 He played no more first team games for Wimbledon and was released at the end of the season.

 He eventually joined Fry at Second Division Peterborough in September 2002 on non-contract terms.
 Although Fry reportedly said he would have "no hesitation" about giving him his debut in the weekend's game, Hunt made no first team appearances for Peterborough and was released at the end of the season.

 Having been out of the game for five years, in February 2008 Hunt signed a short-term contract until the end of the season for St Albans City of the Conference South, managed by former Birmingham and Peterborough colleague Steve Castle.
 In August 1990, as an 18-year-old, he had made one previous appearance for the club.
 He remained with the club until the end of the 2008–09 season, scoring 9 goals from 57 appearances in all competitions.
-After four matches for Harrow Borough without scoring, Hunt joined Isthmian League Premier Division club A.F.C.
-Hornchurch in September 2009.
-In September 2012 he joined Enfield Town.
+After five Isthmian Premier matches and a goal for Harrow Borough, Hunt joined divisional rivals AFC Hornchurch in September 2009 – his friend and Harrow manager, Dave Howell, thought he should be playing at a higher level, but understood why he left: "If you were offered three times the amount of money to play at a club much nearer to your home, what would you do?"
+He scored 27 goals from 109 appearances in all competitions over the next three seasons, – 18 from 80 in the league to help Hornchurch gain promotion to the Conference South in 2012, and one match in the 2012–13 Conference South.
+In September 2012 he joined Enfield Town, and finished the season with two goals from 30 Isthmian Premier matches.